UFC Fight Night: Rockhold vs Bisping: Predictions & Analysis

 A few statistical edges stand out.
 Bisping throws significantly more leather — a 0.9 sig. strike per minute gap.
 Bisping is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Rockhold has tighter striking defense, making opponents miss more often.

-**The Pick: Luke Rockhold over Michael Bisping.** The model is firm on this one: Rockhold at 75%.
-The market implies 79% for Rockhold, but our model sees only 75%.
-That 4-point gap favoring Bisping is worth watching.
+The Pick: Luke Rockhold over Michael Bisping.
+The model is firm on this one: Rockhold at 84%.
+Notably, the betting market has Rockhold at 79% implied while our model sees 84% — a 5-point disagreement that could signal value.

 Al Iaquinta vs Ross Pearson